 - Check out Monarch Joint Venture’s newly updated handout, Rearing Monarchs: Why or Why Not?

-- Participate in citizen science, including testing the monarchs you raise for OE, tracking parasitism rates, and/or tagging adults before release.
+- Participate in community science, including testing the monarchs you raise for OE, tracking parasitism rates, and/or tagging adults before release.

-What if I am raising wild monarchs for tagging or other citizen science projects?
+What if I am raising wild monarchs for tagging or other community science projects?